 Process for initiating a ban

 - If the Conduct Committee favours banning then this will be put to ExCom with a recommendation for how long the duration of the ban should be, providing only enough information as necessary for ExCom to vote.
-This is a confidential process, no information is shared with anyone outside of ExCom.
+This is a confidential process.

 Applying for Kiwiburn membership reinstatement

 To apply to reinstate Kiwiburn membership rights at the end of any prescribed minimum ban period, the PIQ may submit a written request to the Conduct Committee.
-Evidence-based requests (documentation from, or opportunity to contact persons/entities other than the PIQ, credentialed where appropriate) will enjoy greater consideration.
+Evidence-based requests (documentation from, or opportunity to contact persons/entities other than the PIQ, credentialed where appropriate) will be given greater consideration.

-- The Conduct Committee is to consider the decision based on the appeal, and may deem that a restorative process, which the Conduct Committee will facilitate, is necessary before the ban can be lifted.
+- The Conduct Committee will consider the decision based on the appeal, and may deem that a restorative process, which the Conduct Committee will facilitate, is necessary before the ban can be lifted.

 - The Conduct Committee will inform ExCom of their decision, and ExCom will notify the PIQ and the complainant.